Phil Madeira

-Philip Kamm Madeira (born 1952) is an American songwriter, producer, musician and singer.
-He was raised in Barrington, Rhode Island, and attended Taylor University, graduating in 1975.
+Philip Kamm Madeira (born April 9, 1952) is an American songwriter, producer, musician, and singer.
+He was raised in Barrington, Rhode Island, and graduated from Taylor University in 1975.
+He lives in Nashville, Tennessee.

 His songs have been recorded by The Civil Wars, Buddy Miller, Alison Krauss, Toby Keith, Ricky Skaggs, Bruce Hornsby, Keb' Mo', Garth Brooks, The Nitty Gritty Dirt Band, Cindy Morgan, Shawn Mullins, The North Mississippi Allstars.
-His co-writing partners include Will Kimbrough, Matraca Berg, Chuck Cannon, Cindy Morgan, Wayne Kirkpatrick, Gordon Kennedy, Keb' Mo', and Emmylou Harris.
-He lives in Nashville, Tennessee.
+His co-writing partners include: Will Kimbrough, Matraca Berg, Chuck Cannon, Cindy Morgan, Wayne Kirkpatrick, Gordon Kennedy, Keb' Mo', and Emmylou Harris.

+Achievements and Awards

-Madeira has recorded three solo albums.
-Madeira received the Nashville Music Award (Nammy) for Best Keyboardist in 2000.
-He also received a Humanitarian award from ASCAP in 1986 for his raising consciousness and money for the Ethiopian hunger crisis.
+Madeira recorded three solo albums.
+He received the Nashville Music Award (Nammy) for Best Keyboardist in 2000.

+In 1986, he received a Humanitarian Award from ASCAP for his effort in raising consciousness and money for the Ethiopian hunger crisis.

 In 2009, he received the Dove Award for "Recorded Country Song of the Year" from the Gospel Music Association, for his song "I Wish", co-written with Cindy Morgan.

 Life and career

 From 1976 to 1978, Madeira was a member of the Phil Keaggy Band, with Lynn Nichols, Terry Andersen and Dan Cunningham.
-The band released one album together, entitled Emerging.
-The Ithaca, NY-based band broke up in 1978, and Madeira relocated to Nashville in 1983, where he worked as a sideman and a songwriter, making solo records independently.
+The Ithaca, New York-based band released one album together, entitled Emerging.
+The band broke up in 1978 and Madeira relocated to Nashville in 1983 where he worked as a sideman and a songwriter, making solo records independently.

-In 2008, Emmylou Harris invited Madeira to join her band "The Red Dirt Boys".
+In 2008, Madeira joined Emmylou Harris's band "The Red Dirt Boys".

 In 2012, Madeira provided the musical backdrop for Merrill Farnsworth's theatrical piece "Jezebel's Got The Blues... and Other Works of Imagination".
-In 2012, he produced a collection of Americana Musicians covering Paul McCartney songs on "Let Us In: Americana", a benefit for The Women and Cancer Fund.

-In early 2012, Madeira completed production on "Mercyland: Hymns For The Rest Of Us" which features Emmylou Harris, The Civil Wars, Mat Kearney, Dan Tyminski, Cindy Morgan, John Scofield, the Carolina Chocolate Drops, Buddy Miller, and Shawn Mullins, North Mississippi Allstars, Amy Stroup, and Phil Madeira.
+Madeira produced a collection of Americana musicians covering Paul McCartney songs on "Let Us In: Americana", a benefit for The Women and Cancer Fund.
+In the same year, Madeira completed production on "Mercyland: Hymns For The Rest Of Us" which features Emmylou Harris, The Civil Wars, Mat Kearney, Dan Tyminski, Cindy Morgan, John Scofield, the Carolina Chocolate Drops, Buddy Miller, and Shawn Mullins, North Mississippi Allstars, Amy Stroup, and Phil Madeira.

-In mid 2013, Madeira released his first solo CD in 15 years- "PM".
-Jericho Books released his first book, God on the Rocks: Distilling Religion, Savoring Faith in June 2013.
-Later in 2013, Madeira and occasional production partner Lynn Nichols produced the major label debut of Pawnshop Kings, a brother duo from Southern California.
+In 2013, Madeira released "PM", his first solo album in 15 years.
+Madeira released his first book, God on the Rocks: Distilling Religion, Savoring Faith in June 2013, published by Jericho Books.
+Later in 2013, Madeira and occasional production partner Lynn Nichols produced the major-label debut of Pawnshop Kings, a brother duo from Southern California.
 Madeira appeared with Neil Young, Sheryl Crow, Leon Russell, and Jack White on CMT's Willie Nelson's 80th Birthday Party, hosted by CMT network.